micheledusi/Deckz/docs/01.manual.typ

 #deckz.back(format: "medium")
 ```

-#success-alert[
+#coming-soon-feature[
-	_Coming Soon Feature_.
 	Currently, the back of cards uses a fixed design.
 In future updates, DECKZ will allow you to customize the back of cards and decks.
 ]

 == Visualize cards together